← Back to Blog

 ---

-This post is adapted from Module 10 of our Advanced course.
-Want to see how we build plot-level fertilization plans across 221 hectares?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) for deep dives into agronomy, soil science, and real farm management data.
+This post is part of our Advanced series.
+Want to see how we build plot-level fertilization plans and track nutrient gaps across our farms?
+Join the free community at skool.com/particular-3064 for deep dives into agronomy, soil science, and real farm management decisions.

 Want to learn more?